sudotechie/learn/README.md

 3. Why would a customer choose this company's service over a competitor?

-A: Features, Reliability, Ease of Use, Cost, Branding
+A: Features, Reliability, Ease of Use, Cost, Branding, Distribution

      This is where it gets a little more complicated...